congtranquoc/Tiki-GCP/README.md

 5. Connecting to Data Studio:

-  i.
-Establish a connection between BigQuery and Data Studio. ii.
-Create a basic dashboard to showcase the following insights:
+  1. Establish a connection between BigQuery and Data Studio.
+  2. Create a basic dashboard to showcase the following insights:

-    - Total number of products sold across major categories.
+    1. Total number of products sold across major categories.

-    - Distribution of products from Chinese brands across major categories.
+    2. Distribution of products from Chinese brands across major categories.

-    - Correlation between product ratings and prices.
+    3. Correlation between product ratings and prices.

-    - Top 10 sellers with the highest number of products listed on Tiki, along with the quantity of products for each seller.
+    4. Top 10 sellers with the highest number of products listed on Tiki, along with the quantity of products for each seller.

 ## Implementation Steps
 1. Set up a Compute Engine instance with MongoDB installed.